craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Kailkeep/Chapter One - Introduction.md

 Those who enter Kailkeep's Hells *cannot* return from whence they came.
 The only exit is forward.
 Up.

-##### Ceilings
-The ceilings of Kailkeep's Hells are crafted to fit large creatures, the distance from ceiling to floor is typically eighteen feet.

-##### Veiwings and Tunnels
-In some places of Kailkeep, there are windows of an incredibly thin, strong, and translucent stone.
-Behind them, Kobolds gather to view and bet on their favorite teams inside Kailkeep's Hells.

-Between the areas of viewing, there are tunnels sized for two small creatures to walk side by side, about five by four and a half feet and spiraling staircases of similar sizing between levels.

-##### Doors, Secret Doors, and Ko-Bolted Doors.
-Beyond the "false allure" of Kailkeep's Lower Hells, Normal Doors (including double doors) are made of two inch thick black marble, and are handled in one-half inch thick white marble rings.
-These doors have no hinges, swinging around an internal cylinder of stone that holds the door in place in the wall.

-The secret doors of Kailkeep are not uniform, but they are hidden similarly.
-Any and all secret doors marked on the maps are humbly suggested to require a DC 20 investigation check to notice, although surely some are easier or harder to spot then others.
-Please use your discretion.

-Some doors in Kailkeep are "ko-bolted", meaning they cannot (as enforced by Terra's magic) be opened by any other than a living Kobold who has been Marked with the correct Access Bindings.

-> ###### What the fuck is an Access Binding??
-> It's like a keycard in a video game, except its a magic tattoo.
-Only certain Kobolds get access to the tunnel doors on certain levels, because you don't need the dude who maintains the slime pits in the pristine puzzle rooms, what if he goops the place up?
-> No-one with an Access Binding is allowed to Entertain in the Hells, for the hopefully obvious reason of the massive advantage they would have against their foes, but they do maintenance work whenever an area is clear of Entertainers, and Operators go so far as to temporarily enclose areas in stone to work in peace.

-##### Illumination
-The Kobolds who view the Hells as entertainment have no need for light, except in the larger rooms of the Hells, in which case the # bio-luminescent mushroom Glowbulb has been cultivated.
-In most cases, the light the entertainers provide for themselves is sufficient.

-##### Formatted Markings
-Markings that are not magically hidden from Terra and the Operators are formatted in Terra's script with the date as yyy-mm-dd and a two centimetre wide, one centimetre deep border.
-Whenever any member of the [[Grand Pantheon]] or the concept of a higher power is mentioned, Terra's name is made its replacement upon formatting.

-##### Scoreboard
-Around Kailkeep there are "scoreboard" rooms.
-These places are often small, and dense with messages.
-The main feature of this room, however, is the indented wall and extended 2' slab below it.
-The slab is enchanted to display an image of the viewer's hand in its center.
-The intend, too is enchanted, and when one's hand is pressed to the slab below, a bank of information is accessed and returned to the illusion, publicly displaying the betting odds and entertainment rating of the owner of the hand, given they are still alive.

 ## The Hells of Kailkeep
 ### The World's Biggest Entertainment Center
 Kailkeep has been crafted from the **red sandstone** of the mountain by Kobolds for hundreds of years.
 It is so large and complex a structure that not all of it could be displayed here.